ethereum-optimism/monitorism/op-monitorism/faultproof_withdrawals/runbooks/RUNBOOK.md

 ### `faultproof_withdrawals_potential_attack_on_defender_wins_games_count`

 - **Description:** Number of attacks detected in which the defender wins.
-In this case the faultproof system failed and an attacker was able to forge a withdrawals.
+In this case, the faultproof system failed, and an attacker was able to forge a withdrawal.
 - **Alert:**
   - **Condition:** If the value exceeds **0**.
   - **Action:** Immediately investigate potential security breaches.
 Review transaction validation mechanisms.